Abhi-Balijepalli/Unix_Systems/Multi-Threading/READme.md

 # Author: Nag Balijepalli
-Name: Multithreaded processing
+Multithreaded processing
+-To run: gcc --std=gnu99 -lpthread -g -o program main.c
 -------
--To run: gcc --std=gnu99 -lpthread -g -o program main.c.

 Note:
 This program will take in a file input and start processing immediately following a producer-consumer process until it hits a "STOP".
 It will change every "++" to a '^' and only print 80 charectors per line.